KerryMaths/Javascript-functional-programming/closures/README.md

 ## Working through Closures by [Mattias Petter Johansson](https://github.com/mpj/)

 ## Closures
-- When the function body has access to variables declared outside of it's scope.
+- When the inner function body has access to the outer functions variables and the global scope.
 - Closures don't just copy the variable when it was first declared, it really has access to the variable even if it was mutated later on.

 ## Resource